negruel/go-ascii-password/README.md

 # go-ascii-password

-Simple ascii password generator written in Go
+Simple ASCII password generator written in Go

+Passwords are generated conforming to the passed rules defining the minimum length and minimum number of uppercase, lowercase, numbers, and special characters.
+Callers may override the list of allowable special characters.

+Two methods are exposed:

+__Generate:__ This method uses the random number generator exposed by math/rand

+__GenerateStrong:__ This method uses the random number generator exposed by crypto/rand

 ## Example usage